18F/health-tracking-course/collections/_rubric/id-high-3.md

     What types of testing should a software project undergo and what does testing a project even mean?
 In this conversation, Princess Ojiaku, Matt Jadud, and Heather Battaglia talk about what kinds of tests are important and when they should happen.
 This conversation includes a guest appearance by SHOUTYBOX, the screen reader that lost its way.
 ---

-# {{page.title}}

-*This lesson explores a high priority dimension of the Iterative Development primary indicator.
-It is also applicable to a medium priority dimension of the ID primary indicator.*

-{% include rubric dimension="id1.3" %}

-{% include rubric dimension="id2.2" %}

-* TOC
-{:toc}

 ## Active Listening: A Conversation on Software Testing (~1h, solo)